Varada-D/Medicine-Purchase-System/README.md

 # About the Medicine Purchase System
-The “Medicine Purchase System”, a C++ based project, has distinct “portals” for the customer and the owner.
+The "Medicine Purchase System" is a command-line based C++ project.
+It has distinct 'portals' for the customer and the owner.
 Various distinct functionalities have been made available through each of these portals.
 There is a total of three databases available for the functionalities of the program.
 These include the following:-
-  * Database 1: “AllOrders.txt” has the details of all the fulfilled as well as the unfulfilled orders
+  * Database 1: "AllOrders.txt" has the details of all the fulfilled as well as the unfulfilled orders
-  * Database 2: “PendingOrders.txt” has the details of the pending orders only
+  * Database 2: "PendingOrders.txt" has the details of the pending orders only
-  * Database 3: “AvailableMedicines.txt” holds the details of all the (currently) available medicines
+  * Database 3: "AvailableMedicines.txt" holds the details of all the (currently) available medicines

 Regular textual file handling has been used in order to fulfill the requirements of this project.